 InVideo has an extensive library of photos and tunes you can choose from.
 There are dozens of search filters you can apply to find the audio that will complement your video perfectly.
 What’s best—you can add the tunes to your video with a single click.

-In the following section, you’ll see just how fast and effortless creating a stunning video from photos is with our free, web-based video editor in the following sections.
+In the following section, you’ll see just how fast and effortless it is to create videos from photos with our free, web-based video editor in the following sections.

-If you’re planning on making gorgeous videos for your business or personal use, you’re probably already mentally preparing yourself to spend weeks learning video editing.
+If you’ve thought about how to create a video with pictures for your business or personal use, you’ve probably already mentally prepared yourself to spend weeks learning video editing.
 For most people without prior experience, video editing can seem daunting at first.

-What if we told you that the journey from a newbie video editor to a video editing pro doesn’t have to belong and arduous?
-With the right tools at your fingertips, you can create stunning videos in minutes, even if you’ve never touched a video editing tool in your life.
+What if we told you that the journey from a newbie video editor to a video editing pro doesn’t have to be long and arduous?
+With the right tools at your fingertips, you can create videos from photos in minutes, even if you’ve never touched a video editing tool in your life.